Can I Eat Expired Isotonic Vitamin C Drink?

 Expert Source

-"Isotonic Vitamin C drinks should be stored in a cool, dry place away from direct sunlight and heat sources.
-Once opened, they should be refrigerated and consumed within 24 hours to maintain their quality and safety." - CDC
+"According to USDA guidelines, isotonic vitamin C drinks should be stored in a cool, dry place away from direct sunlight and heat sources.
+Once opened, they should be refrigerated and consumed within 2-3 days for optimal quality and safety."

 Fresh Isotonic Vitamin C Drink